-Washington's Covid-19 pandemic response has shown the critical importance of assuring our communities have evidence-based knowledge and resources to quickly identify and respond to disease outbreaks and other health threats in their communities.
+Washington's COVID-19 pandemic response has shown the critical importance of assuring our communities have evidence-based knowledge and resources to quickly identify and respond to disease outbreaks and other health threats in our communities.

 Much of the ability to respond to outbreaks and other public health threats fall under the local health officer's authority.
 The local health officer is appointed by a county's local board of health.
 Local boards of health are made up of county elected officials, and in some cases, city elected officials and others who are included by way of ordinance.
+As a result of E2SHB 1152 (passed during the 2021 legislative session) most local boards of health must also have an equal balance of elected and non-elected members starting July 1, 2021.
+Non-elected members must represent public health, health care facilities, and providers; consumers of public health; and other community stakeholders.
 Local boards of health, local health administrators and officers have a statutory duty to carry out the state's public health laws and rules.
 Public health response should not be partisan or politicized.
-The Board supports legislation to add voting members to local boards of health, including persons with public health expertise, health care professionals, and consumers, especially those from communities experiencing health inequities.
 The Board would oppose legislation that diminishes local health officer duties or authorities.